elicatza/lilacs/README.md

 My personal diary manager.

 ## Dependencies
+- Cmake
-- Neovim
+- Make
-- Gramma
+- Ninja

 ## Features
-- New entries
+- Config file
-- Append entry
+- Templates
 - Man page
-- Take date as parameter

 ### Templates
+templates are stored in plain text files.
+Within the files you use placeholders with the format {pattern}.
+Where pattern is a script you want get the replacement for.
 - Date -> {date} -> YYYY-MM-DD
 - Time -> {time} -> HH:MM
 - Other?